Approximate Border Location

 A Closed Gateway to the Land of Lakes

+Important Note for Travelers: The political situation between Latvia and Belarus is extremely tense.
+Latvia has closed most of its border crossings with Belarus.
+This crossing at Silene has been closed and remains closed as of early 2026.
+This guide is provided for historical and informational purposes only.
 The border crossing connecting the Belarusian village of Urbany with Silene in Latvia was a major international checkpoint, serving as the primary route between the Belarusian capital, Minsk, and the Latvian city of Daugavpils.
 It was a journey into the heart of a breathtaking landscape of countless lakes and dense forests, a region often referred to as the “Belarusian Switzerland” and the “Land of Blue Lakes” in Latvia.
 This was a busy, 24/7 crossing, a vital artery for trade and tourism, but one that was always framed by the serene natural beauty of the Braslav Lakes National Park on the Belarusian side and the Augšdaugava Protected Landscape Area on the Latvian side.

 Operational Details

 This checkpoint connected the Viciebskaja voblasć (Vitebsk Region) of Belarus with Latvia’s Augšdaugava Municipality.
 It was a full-service international crossing, open to all passenger cars and commercial freight.
 It was located on the main highway linking the two regions and was the most heavily used crossing on the Latvia-Belarus border.
-Its closure has had a significant impact, redirecting all traffic to the single remaining open post at Pāternieki and effectively sealing off this direct route between the two countries.
+Its closure has had a significant impact, redirecting all traffic to the single remaining open post at Pāternieki, which requires mandatory electronic queue reservation since October 2025.

 A History of a Multicultural Borderland